mbasagoitia/data-structures-and-algorithms-js/data-structures/trees/README.md

 1) create a queue
 2) enqueue the root node
 3) as long as a node exists in the queue, dequeue the node, read the node's value, enqueue the node's left child (if it exists), enqueue the node's right child (if it exists)

+-minMax: find the minimum and maximum values present in a BST (necessary for deleting a node based on implementation)
+-delete: delete a node from the tree given its value.
+There are 3 possible scenarios: the node has no children (remove the node from the tree); the node has one child (remove the node and replace it with its child); the node has two children (copy the value of the in order successor to the node and delete it, then replace the node to be deleted with the value you copied)